-1. INTRODUCTION TO THE TOXIC SUBSTANCES CONTROL ACT (TSCA) AND THE U.S EPA NEW CHEMICALS PROGRAM
+1. INTRODUCTION TO THE U.S. EPA NEW CHEMICALS PROGRAM UNDER THE TOXIC SUBSTANCES CONTROL ACT (TSCA)

-The U.S. EPA's methodology for hazard and risk assessment of new chemicals, which integrates quantitative structure activity relationship (QSAR) models and expert systems into the hazard and exposure analysis, has been used for over 25 years and reflects several specific regulatory requirements that define the framework under which the U.S. EPA must operate.
+The U.S. Environmental Protection Agency's (U.S. EPA's) methodology for hazard and risk assessment of new chemicals, which integrates quantitative structure-activity relationship (QSAR) models and expert systems into the hazard and exposure analysis, has been used for 30 years and reflects several specific regulatory requirements that define the framework under which the U.S. EPA must operate.